D: Drake - Dubuque

 Middleweight from Marseilles who was a frequent visitor to Britain during the 1950s.
 Our earliest discovery of him is wrestling Arhtur Fisher at Hastings in April, 1952.
 Other opponents included Mick Mcmanus, George Kidd, Jim Lewis and Alan Colbeck.

 A 1930s visitor to Britain first appeared in January, 1936, losing what was described as a skilful contest against George Modrich.
 He was proclaimed as the heavyweight champion of South Africa.
 Last seen in 1939 which may have comprised of more than one visit.

-Born in New York in 1927 to an American father and Russian mother Gene Dubuque was an amateur body builder Gene Dubuque who won the the 1947 "Mr New York City” title.
+Born in New York on 11th December, 1927 to an American father and Russian mother.
+Eugene Earl Dubuque was an amateur body builder who won the the 1947 "Mr New York City” title, and was the cover man of Your Physique magazine.
 He turned his attention to professional wrestling a couple of years later, working around New York and then across America before venturing overseas.
-Following an Australian visit in 1952 he came to Britain during the 1953-54 winter, facing the likes of Jim Foy, Jack Pye, Norman Walsh and Dave Armstrong.
-Dubuque later continued his wrestling career in the USA and many readers of Heritage will remember reading of his exploits in American magazines as Magnificent Maurice.
-Gene Dubuque was killed in a plane crash in 1974.
+Following an Australian visit in 1952 he came to Britain during the 1953-54 winter.
+By then he had been transformed into Magnificent Maurice, but that was not the name on the British posters.
+In the UK he used the name Gene Dubuque for Relwyskow & Green and Dale Martin Promotions and George Dulaye for Wryton Promotions.
+Opponents included Jim Foy, Jack Pye, Norman Walsh and Dave Armstrong.
+Dubuque's American career stretched to 1970, following which he went into film and television work.
+Gene Dubuque was one of thirty-six people killed in a plane crash on 13th March 1974.